AddPay/addpay-php-sdk/README.md

 - [Samples](https://github.com/stephenlake/addpay-php/wiki/Samples)

 ## Contributing & Suggestions
-[Create a pull request](https://github.com/stephenlake/addpay-php/pulls) at any point. **Do not suggest an addition or make a request for change in writing, just write the code and [submit a pull request](https://github.com/stephenlake/addpay-php/pulls)**, if it improves the package **it will be merged**. _I will ignore any demands/requests for changes without any  suggested code replacement and/or additions._
+[Create a pull request](https://github.com/stephenlake/addpay-php/pulls) at any point. **Do not suggest an addition or make a request for change in writing, just write the code and [submit a pull request](https://github.com/stephenlake/addpay-php/pulls)**, if it improves the package without generating any breaking changes and adds efficiency, then **it will be merged**. _I will ignore any demands/requests for changes without any  suggested code replacement and/or additions._

 ## Todo Later
 - Idiot-proofing: